lukasgoetzweiss/ab_lab/README.md

 Note that you can name your table anything (you'll specify the table name when setting up the config file)

-2. Define time series metrics that you will want to measure
+2. Define time series metrics that you want to measure

 ```
   create view <my_bq_data_set>.customer_transactions as (